 Currently training is postponed until after Christmas with an aim to run Expeditions still in the summer term.

 National Citizen Service (NCS)

 This is an adventurous and life-enhancing programme currently available to young people in Years 11 and 12 and takes place over four weeks during the summer holidays.
 Participants embark on an outdoor adventure residential, followed by a local residential week to enhance their personal skills.
 The final two weeks are spent designing and delivering a project that will have a positive impact on their community.
-The cost of the programme is £50 or £10 for those receiving Free School Meals.
+The cost of the programme previously has been £50 or £10 for those receiving Free School Meals.
 Bursaries are also available.

 Everybody is somebody